 The first piece I wrote for the organ!
 Part of an assignment for music theory class.

-Final composition project for MUSI 317 Composed and performed by Tate Shannon
+Final composition project for MUSI 317 at Rice University Composed and performed by Tate Shannon

 The piece follows the familiar parable of the same title as the younger of two sons asks for his inheritance and leaves home only to fall into the temptation of wild living.
 At a climactic moment, the young son goes immediately from the top of the world to poverty, longing even to eat the food of pigs to fill his empty belly.
 While in the depths of despair, he remembers his merciful father and returns home expecting to be taken in as a servant but instead finds an enormous party thrown in honor of his return

 This is the second piece I wrote for school and the first performed on the personal organ I built.
 It was inspired by and written for the class I took on the book Don Quijote.
 (Click the link to watch.
 I included a translation below!)